PantalaLabs/ParallelComm/README.md

 available, enough to configure digital pins and transfer data to another uC connected to an Oled Display.

-You can send up to 16 bits per call or split into any number of
+You can send up to 16 bits per message or split into any number of
 values concatenated up to 16 bits.

 ## Dependencies